 Confidential Information.
-Members should not disclose to others, or use to further their personal interest, confidential information acquired by them in the course of their official duties.
+Members shall not disclose to others, or use to advance their personal interest, intellectual property, confidential information, or information that is not yet public knowledge, that has been acquired by them in the course of their official duties.